Lettuce: History

 Lettuce appears in many medieval writings, especially as a medicinal herb.
 Hildegard of Bingen mentioned it in her writings on medicinal herbs between 1098 and 1179, and many early herbals also describe its uses.
 In 1586, Joachim Camerarius provided descriptions of the three basic modern lettuces – head lettuce, loose-leaf lettuce, and romaine (or cos) lettuce.
 Lettuce was first brought to the Americas from Europe by Christopher Columbus in the late 15th century.
 Between the late 16th century and the early 18th century, many varieties were developed in Europe, particularly Holland.
 Books published in the mid-18th and early 19th centuries describe several varieties found in gardens today.

 Due to its short lifespan after harvest, lettuce was originally sold relatively close to where it was grown.
 The early 20th century saw the development of new packing, storage and shipping technologies that improved the lifespan and transportability of lettuce and resulted in a significant increase in availability.
 During the 1950s, lettuce production was revolutionized with the development of vacuum cooling, which allowed field cooling and packing of lettuce, replacing the previously used method of ice-cooling in packing houses outside the fields.

-Lettuce is very easy to grow, and as such has been a significant source of sales for many seed companies.
+Lettuce is easy to grow, and as such has been a significant source of sales for many seed companies.
 Tracing the history of many varieties is complicated by the practice of many companies, particularly in the US, of changing a variety's name from year to year.
 This practice is conducted for several reasons, the most prominent being to boost sales by promoting a "new" variety, or to prevent customers from knowing that the variety had been developed by a competing seed company.
 Documentation from the late 19th century shows between 65 and 140 distinct varieties of lettuce, depending on the amount of variation allowed between types – a distinct difference from the 1,100 named lettuce varieties on the market at the time.
 Names also often changed significantly from country to country.
 Although most lettuce grown today is used as a vegetable, a minor amount is used in the production of tobacco-free cigarettes; however, domestic lettuce's wild relatives produce a leaf that visually more closely resembles tobacco.